NathTech/multilingual-gatsby-site/README.md

 The following steps-by-steps use [Forestry](https://www.forestry.com) to host the starter from GitHub.
 Other methods can be used to implement [Forestry](https://forestry.io).

 1. Sign in or make a [Forestry](https://forestry.io) account
+2. Click Add Site
+3. Choose Gatsby as the static site generator
+4. Choose GitHub (or the provider of your repo)
+5. access your admin section with {your-site-url}/admin

 ## Lighthouse Audit